Amanda Berry Smith is this month’s featured Woman of the Word. She was an Army Wife, Preacher, and International Missionary.

 Notes and Resources

-- If you would like to hear more about Amanda be sure to check out our podcast Deeply Rooted, where Dr. Denise Jolly and Morgan Farr discuss Amanda’s life and the impact of her work.
+- If you want to hear more about Amanda, check out our podcast Deeply Rooted, where Dr. Denise Jolly and Morgan Farr discuss Amanda’s life and the impact of her work.

 - Gary B. McGee, “Smith, Amanda (Berry),” in Biographical Dictionary of Christian Missions, ed.
 Gerald H. Anderson (New York: Macmillan Reference USA, 1998), 625.